-I've made blackberry jam several times, and my family really didn't care for all the seeds in the jam.
+I’ve made and canned blackberry jam several times, and my family really didn’t care for all the seeds in the jam.
 I normally like jam, but blackberries do tend to have lots of seeds.
-I decided to try making blackberry jelly instead this year, and it was so worth it!
+I decided to try canning blackberry jelly instead this year, and it was so worth it!

 It is a little extra effort making the jelly, but the flavor is out of this world.
 And no seeds!

 5-6 c. blackberries*